remote-es/remotes/README.md

 approach for those seeking a remote work; they can simply go through the list and look for open positions.

-We would also like to be useful for workers residing majoritarily in Spain, but who would like to work for extended periods of time in foreign countries too.

 # Conditions

 ## Remote